 The super PAC spent $9,900 on direct mail and digital advertising backing 76-year-old Charlie Sisitsky in his race to unseat incumbent Yvonne Spicer in Framingham.
 Sisitsky topped Spicer by a 2-1 margin in the preliminary election, and appears to be in a strong position to oust the first Black woman popularly elected to a mayor’s post in state history.

 The PAC spent $8,589 backing Todd McGhee in his bid to oust Mayor Paul Heroux in Attleboro and contributed $4,445 for direct mail and digital campaigns promoting Republican state Rep. James Kelcourse in his challenge to incumbent Kassandra Gove in Amesbury.
-(This paragraph has been corrected to make clear that Kelcourse is currently a state representative.]
+[This paragraph has been corrected to make clear that Kelcourse is currently serving in the Legislature.]